Niko Moon: Career

 In 2016, Moon formed the group Sir Rosevelt with Zac Brown and Ben Simonetti, another co-writer with the Zac Brown Band.
 The group's track "The Bravest" was used during the 2018 FIFA World Cup.
 Moon and Simonetti co-wrote a song on Michael Franti’s album Stay Human Vol. II.

 In 2019, Niko Moon signed a recording contract with Sony Music Nashville imprint RCA Nashville.

 Personal life

 Niko is married to singer-songwriter Anna Moon.
-They have a daughter, Lily Ann Moon.
+They have a daughter, Lily Ann Moon and a son, Bodi.